Docs / Policies & Filtering / Safe Search explained

 Bing displaying Safe Search results

-Pick On when you want safer Google and Bing results without cutting off alternative engines.
-Pick Forced when policy requires you to channel users through only Google and Bing.
+Pick Enabled when you want safer Google and Bing results without cutting off alternative engines.
+Pick Enabled + Block Search Engines when policy requires channeling users through only the engines that enforce safe search.

-Safe Search mode selector in the policy editor
+The Safe search setting in the policy editor

 Handling broken web apps